 Do not track.
 Some Internet browsers may be configured to send “Do Not Track” signals to the online services that you visit.
 We currently do not respond to “Do Not Track” or similar signals.
 To find out more about “Do Not Track,” please visit http://www.allaboutdnt.com.

-The Service may contain links to other websites, mobile applications, and other online services operated by third parties.
+The Sites may contain links to other websites, mobile applications, and other online services operated by third parties.
 These links are not an endorsement of, or representation that we are affiliated with, any third party.
 In addition, our content may be included on web pages or in mobile applications or online services that are not associated with us.
 We do not control third party websites, mobile applications or online services, and we are not responsible for their actions.
 Other websites, mobile applications and services follow different rules regarding the collection, use and sharing of your personal information.
 We encourage you to read the privacy policies of the other websites, mobile applications and online services you use.

 The security of your personal information is important to us.
 We employ a number of organizational, technical and physical safeguards designed to protect the personal information we collect.
 However, security risk is inherent in all internet and information technologies.
 We cannot guarantee the security of your personal information.

 We are headquartered in the United States and may have service providers in other countries, and your personal information may be transferred to the United States or other locations outside of your state, province, or country where privacy laws may not be as protective as those in your state, territory, province, or country.

 WICHE Cooperative for Educational Technologies (“WCET”) and International Members

 WCET may attract members from outside the United States, including but not limited to the European Economic Area (“EEA”) and Canada.
 If you are from the EEA or Canada and applying to be a member or requesting information on WCET, please see our below additional privacy practices and rights.